jaebradley/notes/databases/sql-cookbook/append-a-window-function-refresher.md

-# [Appendix A: Window Function Refresher]
+# Appendix A: Window Function Refresher

-* When you use `GROUP BY` in a query, each row in a result set is ag roup and represents one or more rows with the same values in one or more columns that you specify
+* When you use `GROUP BY` in a query, each row in a result set is a group and represents one or more rows with the same values in one or more columns that you specify
 * For each member of the result set, the aggregate `COUNT` function must return a value greater than `0`
 * Groups must have at least one member / row - they cannot be empty and thus can also not be created from an empty table
 * Groups must also be distinct